This post may include affiliate links. Thank you for your support.

 - 4 medium Green Onions – sliced

-- ¾ Cup Cashews ,or 1/3 cup roasted pumpkin seeds
+- ¾ Cup Cashews – OR 1/3 cup roasted pumpkin seeds

-- 1 Lime – cut into wedges
+- 1 whole Lime – cut into wedges

 - 1 TBS Vegetable Oil plus more for squash